 On the surface, having too much debt doesn’t seem like a problem that could lead to a bad-conduct discharge from the military.
 But too much debt can cause many problems for your military career.

-The two biggest issues that debt causes to military careers are with security clearances and readiness (ability to perform your duty without restrictions, including the ability to deploy).
+The two biggest issues that debt causes to military careers concern security clearances and readiness (ability to perform your duty without restrictions, including the ability to deploy).

 Many jobs in the military require security clearances.
-Having your security clearance revoked or having your clearance application denied can either get you reclassed into a career field that doesn’t require a clearance or kicked out of the military altogether.
+Having your security clearance revoked or your application denied can get you reclassed into a career field that doesn’t require a clearance or kicked out of the military altogether.
 And sometimes the choice isn’t yours.

 What Happens When You Apply for a Security Clearance?

-Your credit report will be pulled any time you apply for a security clearance or security clearance renewal.
-Did you know that if your debt to income ratio is too high your security clearance application can be denied?
+Your credit report will be pulled whenever you apply for a security clearance or renewal.
+Did you know that your security clearance application can be denied if your debt-to-income ratio is too high?

 However, the DoD moved to a rolling security clearance review in 2018.
 That means the DoD frequently reviews credit reports and scores when determining whether or not one should receive their security clearance.

-Why does the military review credit history and debt when reviewing security clearance applications?
+Why does the military review security clearance applications’ credit history and debt?
 The short answer is that historically, financial difficulties are one of the biggest risk factors or warning signs for espionage.

 Financial Difficulties Can Impact Readiness

 The military has been fighting budgetary constraints for the last decade or more.
 That includes reductions in funding for weapons, equipment, personnel, benefits, and more.
-In short, the military needs all of their people to be ready to Fly, Fight, and Win at any time.
+In short, the military needs all its people to be ready to Fly, Fight, and Win at any time.

 Financial problems can impact one’s readiness.
 And readiness is one of the biggest things Commanders are looking at when assessing their end strength.
-What good is someone to the military if they are unable to perform their duties, either at home station or abroad because they are struggling with excessive debt or family issues that are impacted by too much debt?
+What good is someone to the military if they cannot perform their duties at home or abroad because they are struggling with excessive debt or family issues that are impacted by too much debt?

-Military Members are Required by the UCMJ to Pay Their Debt
+The UCMJ requires military Members to Pay Their Debt

 As a military member, you know that you are required to pay your debts.
 If you didn’t know this, it is spelled out for you in Article 134 of the Uniform Code of Military Justice (UCMJ).